Muhamed-Ayman/Personal-Financial-tracker/README.md

 ## 🙏 Acknowledgments

 - Built with Python and Tkinter
-- Icons and images from various sources
+- Icons and images from various sources and some of them is self-made
 - Inspired by personal finance management needs

 ---